-Some of the best artistic experiences I’ve had in life come from situations where I have no context, no expectations, and I walk in blind and senseless and come out feeling disoriented, astonished and confused.
-It’s exhilarating!
+Some of the best artistic experiences I’ve had in life come from situations where I have no context and no expectations.
+I walk into them blind and senseless and come out feeling disoriented, astonished and confused.
+It’s an exhilarating feeling!

 Saturday afternoon my husband and I decided to snag some tickets to the LA Opera.
 I’ve never been to the Opera before and my husband gave me some words of warning about this particular performance:

 Husband: “Honey, Philip Glass is not for everyone”.

 Husband: “Well, he loves repetition and syncopated rhythm patterns…he definitely marches to the beat of a different drum.
 I really like his music, but many can’t stand it.”

 Me: (mentally checking the requisite boxes needed to “spontaneously” go to the Opera); “Hmm, not mainstream? (check), controversial? (check), limited engagement? (check), my husband likes Glass so much he’d go to the Opera? (double check), a FIVE HOUR Opera? (hmmm…).”

 Me: “Well it’s either going to be outrageously bad or outrageously good, but it’s guaranteed to be outrageous.
 We can’t pass that up.”

 My husband and I look at each other quizzically.